joinpursuit/Pursuit-Core-Standards/curricula/android.md

 <li>Do-While Loops, or Loops that run once before checking a condition</li>
 	<ul>
 	We expect fellows to understand that:
-		<li>Do-While loops are effectively whule loops, with code blocks that are executed at least once, regardless of whether the conditional of the while loop intitially evaluates to true</li>
+		<li>Do-While loops are effectively while loops, with code blocks that are executed at least once, regardless of whether the conditional of the while loop intitially evaluates to true</li>
 	</ul>
 </ul>
 </details>